toopher/toopher-openam/README.md

 ## Using Toopher to protect Authentications
 Once Toopher is configured, users will be given an option to enroll in Two-Factor authentication the next time they log in.

+## Future Enhancements
+This pilot demonstrates the core functionality of a Toopher-enhanced OpenAM authentication flow.
+Several further improvements are in active development and will be available soon:

+* Self-service Toopher pairing management (e.g., account recovery for when a user loses access to their second factor, etc.)
+* Admin pairing management (e.g., allow admins to deactivate pairing, etc.)
+* More dynamic Toopher authentication waiting room (currently the webpage periodically refreshes while Toopher authentication is performed)